 Can biological phenomena be understood by humans? pdf

 Homework 2 Lecture: Amino acid properties; peptide bonds

 make use of the Introduction to protein structure chapter for this assignment.

-Print out this figure;
+Print out this figure of amino acids;

 - Color each Oxygen red and each Nitrogen blue

 - Label which are NP non-polar; P polar; + positively charged; - negatively charged

 - Label which are S (small); M (medium); and L (large) in size (this is a bit subjective)